s-ccs/Template_Thesis/report/typst-template/thesis.typ

 Mark TODOs using the `#todo("Do this!")` function.
 It shows up in large red letters #todo("Do this!") and breaks up the paragraph.

-Inline TODOs can be added using the custom utility function`#ilt[TODO text]` which shows the #ilt[TODO text] within the same line yet clearly visible.
+Inline TODOs can be added using the custom utility function`#ilt[TODO text]` which shows the #ilt[TODO text] within the same line yet clearly standing out.

 #pagebreak()
 = Results